 - Finished blankets

-- Anything with lace stitches
+- Lace stitches

-- Open work items or fillet crochet
+- Open work items

 - Doilies